HeWeDe/custom-gauge-card/README.md

 ## Credits

-Developed by [Martin Heinrich](https://github.com/martinheinrich) with support from ChatGPT 🤖
+Developed by [HeWeDe](https://github.com/HeWeDe) with support from ChatGPT 🤖

 ---